Jlassi-Mohamed/Ticket-Management-System-for-a-Theater/README.md

 # Ticket Management System for a Theater 🎭

 ## Project Overview
 This project is a **multithreaded Java application** designed to manage ticket reservations and cancellations for a theater.
 The system ensures synchronization for concurrent access, preventing conflicts during booking or cancellation operations.
-It also features an intuitive **JavaFX graphical user interface** for users to interact with.
+It also features an intuitive **Java Swing graphical user interface** for users to interact with.

 ---